prneidhardt/Natural-Language-Processing/README.md

 - To identify the sentiment from a tweet to understand an airlines' customer satisfaction

 ## Skills and Tools
-- Image processing
+- Text processing
-- Computer Vision
+- Vectorization (Count vectorizer & Tf-idf vectorizer)
-- Keras
+- Sentiment analysis
-- Convolutional Neural Networks (CNN)
+- Parameter tuning